 Your probate attorney can explain the procedures and laws involved and protect your interest, the wishes of the deceased, and prepare for formal probate court proceedings.

-A probate attorney can also represent minors and mentally incapacitated heirs in the distribution of assets.
+An estate/probate attorney can also represent minors and mentally incapacitated heirs in the distribution of assets.

 Your probate attorney may or may not be the estate’s administrator.
 Either way, your probate attorney will: